Robert Gonera: Early life

 He was born in Syców.
 He grew up in Twardogóra, where he regularly visited the cinema, which he reactivated with his brothers in 1994.
 He attended the Juliusz Słowacki High School in Olesnica, where he gained his first acting skills in the amateur theater and cabaret Salon Satyryczny Struś.
 He was the author of a play that won an honorable mention at a cabaret review at the Wrocław Youth House of Culture.
 He passed his high school diploma at the age of 18, as he went to school a year earlier.
-In 1991 he graduated from the Wroclaw branch of the PWST in Cracow, where he later taught workshops.
+In 1991 he graduated from the Wrocław branch of the PWST in Kraków, where he later taught workshops.

 Career

 In 1990, he made his debut in the role of Motl Kamzoil in the classic musical Fiddler on the Roof by Jerry Bock, directed by Jan Szurmiej on the stage of Wroclaw Operetta, with which he was affiliated from 1991 to 1992.
-He performed in Wroclaw theaters: the Polish Theater (1992-1999), the Song Theater (2005) and the Helena Modrzejewska Theater in Legnica (2001-2004).
+He performed in Wroclaw theaters: the Polish Theater (1992–1999), the Song Theater (2005) and the Helena Modrzejewska Theater in Legnica (2001–2004).

 His participation in Krzysztof Krauze's comedy New York, Four o'clock in the Morning (1988) was limited to sitting on a bench at the railway station in Bystrzyca Klodzka.
 His first screen role was Jacek "Hephaestus" Zybig in Radoslaw Piwowarski's psychological drama Marcowe migdały (1989).
 He then played the character of Mariusz in Teresa Kotlarczyk's The Plant (1990).
 In Feliks Falk's drama Samowolka (1993), he played the role of Private Robert Kowalski.
 He appeared in the music video for the song of the band Myslovitz "The length of the sound of loneliness" (1999).
 For his portrayal of businessman Adam Borecki in Krzysztof Krauze's crime drama Dług (1999), he received the Polish Film Award Eagle.
-In the TV series M jak miłość (2000-2006), he starred as Jacek Milecki.
+In the TV series M jak miłość (2000–2006), he starred as Jacek Milecki.